xolox/vim-publish/README.md

 busy for a moment and after that you will find a bunch of syntax highlighted, interlinked HTML documents in the `target` directory!

+## Publishing to a remote location (website)

+As you can see from the example above it's possible to publish files directly to your web server using the [netrw.vim plug-in] [netrw] that's bundled with Vim, simply by starting the `target` path with `sftp://`.
+All you need for this to work is the ability to establish [SCP] [scp] connections to your server.
+There are however two disadvantages to remote publishing over [SFTP] [sftp]:

+1. The `publish.vim` plug-in can't automatically create directories on the remote side, which means you'll have to do so by hand -- very bothersome.

+2. It can take a while to publish a dozen files because a new connection is established for every file that's uploaded to the remote location.

+As a workaround to both of these issues the `publish.vim` plug-in will automatically use [rsync][rsync] when both the local and remote system have it installed.
+This cuts the time to publish to a remote location in half and enables the plug-in to automatically create directories on the remote side.

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be